Using a child car seat correctly means you’re taking one of the best steps to protect your child in a crash.

 Installing

 The Universal Anchorage System (UAS) is a standardized system that can make installing child seats easier.
 All Canadian infant and child car seats manufactured on or after Sept.
 1, 2002 have two connectors that attach to the vehicle’s anchorage bars.
-(You can still use these child seats with the seatbelt if you have an older vehicle that does not have lower universal anchorage bars.)
+You can install your car seat with the UAS or the seatbelt, as long as it has a lap and shoulder belt.
+The seatbelt and UAS cannot be used together.

-Some vehicles also have the centre seat fitted with UAS anchor bars.
+Some vehicles also have the center-seat fitted with UAS anchor bars.
 In a van that has more than two rows of seats there will be two locations for the UAS, one of which will be in the second row of seats.

 Look for this symbol on the infant and child seats as well as on the vehicle seats.
 Check your vehicle owner’s manual to find out where your UAS anchors are located.